 Get the right puppy for you

-So, you've decided that those puppies in the toilet roll ads look like a whole bundle of fun and you've just got to have one.
+So, you've decided that those puppies in the toilet roll ads on TV look like a whole bundle of fun and you've just got to have one.
 Congratulations!
 A dog will enrich your life in a hundred and one different ways and give you many moments of joy and fun.
-Whilst the vast majority of puppies grow up to be well-behaved, healthy and lovable dogs, your chances of getting the right puppy for you will be far greater if you have a simple checklist to help you make your choice.
+Whilst the vast majority of puppies grow up to be well-behaved, healthy and lovable dogs, your chances of getting the right puppy for you will be far greater if you have a simple checklist beforehand to help you make your choice.

 Your puppy will be with you for a long time so it's important to get it right.
 Here are some useful pointers: